Core Skills

 The Language A: Literature course asks students to demonstrate a range of skills and aptitudes that test their ability to respond to literary works in various ways.
 The IB defines its core objectives in relation to these three main headings:

-2. Analysis, synthesis and evaluation
+2. Analysis and evaluation

-3. Presentation and language skills
+3. Communication skills

-Knowledge and understanding is present throughout each component of the course.
-In each of the assessment tasks, your students will be asked to demonstrate understanding of the various works they will have studied, and in the Written Assignment, the context/s in which they were written.
-Some tasks (such as the Written Assignment, the Individual Oral Presentation and the Paper 2 examination) are more likely to invite students to respond to elements that pervade the whole work, whereas others (such as Paper 1 and the Individual Oral Commentary) tend to focus attention on the details of particular extracts.
+Knowledge, understanding and interpretation are present throughout each component of the course.
+In each of the assessment tasks, your students will be asked to demonstrate understanding of the various works they will have studied, and in the Oral Presentation the context/s in which they were written.
+Some tasks (such as the Written Assignment and the Paper 2 examination) are more likely to invite students to respond to elements that pervade the whole work, whereas others (such as the Individual Oral and Paper 1) tend to focus attention on the details of particular extracts.

 Thinking Independently